What is an appeal

 Under the Child Care Licensing Act and the Regulation, you have the right to appeal most decisions Children's Services makes.
 These are general guidelines about decisions the appeal panel can and cannot review:

 - a new licence not being issued

-- changing, not renewing or cancelling a child care licence for a day care, group family child care, out of school or pre-school program
+- changing, not renewing or cancelling a child care licence for a daycare, group family child care, out-of-school care or preschool program

 - the conditions imposed on a licence

 - the terms and conditions to issue or renew a licence

 - an order made after a child care program inspection

 - suspending a licence and issuing a probationary licence

 - refusing to reinstate a licence that has been suspended